The day after I called the suicide hotline for the first time, I went skiing for thirteen hours.

 In running from anxiety and stress, I impulsively ran toward something that adults don’t always have available to them: regular, unconstrained time to play outdoors and all of the mental and physical benefits that accompany it.
 The emphasis here is on play; not train, not compete; just play around for hours for no reason other than the sheer joy of being outside and having fun.
 And if it had been a different season, I no doubt would have taken to long-distance hiking or mountain biking.
 The slow physical pace of hiking under a full pack forces you into a more relaxed mental gear as well, as you alternate between a tight focus on day-to-day logistics and the broad swathes of time that encourage daydreaming.
 Mountain biking is physically intense, but it is also skill-based, and the way to acquire those skills is to mess around on your bike a lot.
 And the hours spend practicing track stands, bunny-hops, and wheelies pay mental as well as physical dividends.

-I recently relocated to a place that affords many more opportunities to work and play outdoors and to be around people who share my interests and values.
+I recently relocated to a small house on the shoulder of a mountainside in Vermont.
+This affords me many more opportunities to work and play outdoors and to be around people who share my interests and values.
 I’m not young, and I want to enjoy the things I enjoy while I’m fit and healthy enough to do so.
 This year has been filled with anxiety and upheaval, but all the sturm und drang seems to have led me to a good place, physically and mentally.
 I’m still sorting everything out, but I think I’m glad I listened to that part of me that pushed me outside.